The 6 most popular Tea blends in the world

 Masala Chai Tea

-We suggest you to try our premium quality Masala Chat tea with sugar or sweetness.
+We suggest you try our premium quality Masala Chat tea with sugar or sweetness.

 Hong Kong Milk Tea

-Hong Kong style milk tea originated from England’s colonial rule over the Hong Kong.
+Hong Kong-style milk tea originated from England’s colonial rule over Hong Kong.
 The tea is usually a mix of several kinds of black tea. its much stronger blend of tea mix with full-cream milk for extra smoothness and aroma.

-Milk tea is very popular part in Hong Kongers’ daily lives, typically serving as part of afternoon tea, but also at breakfast or dinner.
+Milk tea is a very popular part of Hong Kongers’ daily lives, typically serving as part of afternoon tea, but also at breakfast or dinner.

 So, you have them now!, try all above popular teas from Acril Tea 🙂